Nexuscrafter/Thought-App/README.md

 User Authentication: Users can create accounts, log in, and log out securely.

 # Profile Mnagement:
-Users can upload and manage their profile, like update their profile pictures, username, and passwords.
+Users can upload and manage their profile, like update their profile pictures, username, and passwords and delete their account

 # Email Reminder:
 Users receive email reminders in case of registering and reset of password